dottjt/plastic/chapters/06-date.md

 ### Arrival at her apartment

+I wish I had a car.
+But instead, I had a date.

 <!-- I think the theme I want for this chapter is that the character has forgotten all about her. -->